 - Remember to space out the content in your emails.
 Don’t give everything away in the first message.
 An open loop should drive engagement and attention.
 That means slowly wrapping up your story over several emails.

-- Include benefits and testimonials in your emails.
-These get prospects interested in the “characters.”
-The prospect will want to continue reading to see what happens to said characters.
+- Include benefits and social proof like testimonials in your emails.
+These get prospects interested and invested in the “characters.”
+And as a result, your prospects will want to know what happens to them along the way.

-- While longer messages are key here, don’t get too long-winded.
+- While longer messages are a great way to build up the emotional tension, don’t get too long-winded.
 Keep your sentences short and crisp.
 Write casually.